 How does the use of action and imagination increase wellness or decrease specific kinds of distress?

-What is the relationship between drama therapy and other evidence- based therapies?
+What is the relationship between drama therapy and other evidence-

 How do our theories, concepts and practices inform one another and where do they diverge?